cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 With technology growing faster than ever, Susanna wanted to catch up with the current times and transition more towards technology.
 Specifically, she wants to transition into using a digital bullet journal.
 Since she is used to using technology, her main concerns with using a digital bullet journal lie in the degree of personalization she is allowed, and its effectiveness compared to the analog form, of which she is much more experienced with.

-By using our product, Susanna will be able to continue to enjoy the personalization that comes with the analog bullet journal, having the ability to pick colors and fonts to her liking, along with adding stickers and other images.
-With our product she may find that the digital bullet journal is more convenient due to not having to worry about human-made writing errors, along with the digital medium being faster overall thanks to our rapid logging and task migration features.
+By using our product, Susanna will be able to continue to enjoy some of the personalization that comes with the analog bullet journal, having the ability to pick colors and fonts to her liking, along with adding stickers and other images.
+With our product she may find that the digital bullet journal is more convenient due to not having to worry about human-made writing errors/inconsistencies, along with the digital medium being faster overall thanks to our rapid logging and task migration features.

 ---
 ## Projected Timeline